coffeescript-cookbook/coffeescript-cookbook.github.io/wanted-recipes.md

 Here's a list of recipes we think we need.
 Pick one, implement it, and remove it from the page.
 Alternately, add a quick note here for a recipe you'd like to see so someone else can add it.

-In the notes below, "JS" means the recipe is just a simple passthrough to an existing JavaScript method.
+In the notes below, "JS" means the recipe is just a simple pass-through to an existing JavaScript method.

 ## Syntax